Leigh Bowery

 Leigh Bowery (26 March 1961 – 31 December 1994) was an Australian performance artist, club promoter, and fashion designer.
 Bowery's performances featured striking costumes and make-up and were conceptual, flamboyant, outlandish, and sometimes controversial.

 Based in London for much of his adult life, he was a model and muse for the English painter Lucian Freud.
 Bowery's friend and fellow performer Boy George said he saw Bowery's performances a number of times, and that they "never ceased to impress or revolt."

+Bowery also appeared in the video for the song Cruiser's Creek by English Band The Fall.

 Early life and years in London

 Bowery was born and raised in Sunshine, a suburb of Melbourne, Australia.
 From an early age, he studied music, played piano, and went on to study fashion and design at RMIT for a year.
 He moved to London in 1980, saying, "I was so itchy to see new things and to see the world, that I just left."

 Bowery became part of the London club scene.
 He became a figure in the underground clubs of London and New York, as well as in art and fashion circles.
 He attracted attention by wearing outlandish and creative outfits, which he made himself.
 He became friends and flatmates with artist Gary Barnes (known as "Trojan") and David Walls.
 Bowery created costumes for them to wear, and the trio became known in the clubs as the "Three Kings".
 Bowery appeared in magazines and on television, including commercials for Pepe Jeans and Rifat Ozbek.

 In 2005, the National Portrait Gallery of Australia acquired a portrait of Bowery in his fur coat by the photographer David Gwinnutt.
 In 2007, the National Portrait Gallery in London purchased Gwinnutt's portrait of Bowery and Trojan (Barnes), which also appears in the Violette Editions book.